Whiteface, United States: Family Ski Guide

 ✈️How Do You Get to Whiteface?

-By 4pm, your kids are tired and cold and wondering what's next.
-The answer at Whiteface is Lake Placid, one of the most charming Olympic villages in the Northeast just 10 miles down the road.
-Unlike so many ski areas where "off-mountain activities" means staring at your hotel room ceiling, you've got an entire winter playground to explore.
-Your kids will remember the bobsled experience and ice skating on Olympic ice as much as the skiing itself.
+By 4pm, your kids are tired and cold and wondering what is next.
+The answer at Whiteface is Lake Placid, one of the most charming Olympic villages in the Northeast, just 10 miles down the road.
+Your kids will remember the bobsled experience and skating on Olympic ice as much as the skiing itself.

 Where to Eat